Long-Term Investments vs Short-Term Investments: What's the Difference?

 Key Takeaways

-• Time horizon, risk tolerance, risk capacity, desired returns, taxes, and using a financial advisor are considerations when making investment strategies.
+• Factors like risk tolerance, desired returns, and using a financial advisor are key considerations for investment strategies.

-• Long-term investors can potentially tolerate more risk and volatility.
-Short-term investors may want lower-risk investments like bonds to preserve capital.
+• Long-term investors may tolerate more risk, while short-term investors often prefer lower-risk options like bonds to preserve capital.

 Understanding the difference between long-term and short-term investing may help investors build their investing strategies.
 Developing this knowledge can be the first step in identifying the investment securities that are suitable for your goals.